This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 Week 2 - Resources, Videos on Digitizing Mechanics, Tools, and Example Reports

 Week 2 Slides on digitizing, writing examples, REPORT GUIDELINES

-Video here on using the course data - Do not access the course L: or S: or W; drive from within ArcGIS.
-ALWAYS copy data to the virtual computer (desktop is easiest) and then work with the data on the virtual machine local drive.
-Then copy any new or changed data back to your directory back to the W:, , S:, or L: drive, or to your own computer, or a USB drive or other "permanent" storage.
-If you load directly from the L drive into ArcGIS, you will likely lose data, time, and work.
+Video here on using the course data - Do not access data on the course L: or S: or W; drives from within ArcGIS.
+ALWAYS copy data to the virtual computer (desktop is easiest, or VM C: drive) and then work with the data on the virtual machine local drive.
+Then copy any new or changed data back to the W:, S:, or L: drive, or to your own computer, or a USB drive or other "permanent" storage.
+If you load directly from the L drive into ArcGIS, software response will be slow (if not now, then certainly later when your files get larger) and you will likely lose data, time, and work.

-A video here on managing files/projects/directories in the virtual machine C: and cloud drives (W:) we're using in this calss
+A video here covers files/projects/directories in the virtual machine C: and cloud drives (W:) we're using in this class

 - polygon snapping

 - split polygons

 - manually selecting and assigning a field value into a table